ADACS-Australia/KLuken_HPC_training_2022B/_episodes/07_WorkflowExtras.md

   - development, time invested to run the workflow successfully the first time
   - maintenance, additional time required for further runs fo the workflow including adapting to changes in input/output requirements or underlying software/hardware
   - cost of opportunity, will you actually save any time by automating a workflow
+- logical requirements
+  - which part of the workflow depends on other parts being complete
+  - are there parts of the workflow that can be run in parallel
+  - at what point can the work be check-pointed via a file/variable

+### Example - ANNz

+Workflow is to run the `annz_class.py` script with 100 different seed values and then aggregate / summarize over the 100 different runs.
+Currently this is set up as a SLURM array job.

+To work as a NextFlow job we would:
+- write the seed values into a file, one per line
+- construct an initial channel by reading from this file
+- create a process that calls the `annz_class.py` script with a given seed value
+  - The output of this script could be a file with stats from the given run
+- create a aggregation process that will `.collect` the output from the previous script and provide a summary of the data into a single output file

+The classifier process would use the existing `annz_latest.sif` image, but the aggregator process could run with a generic python container.

+NextFlow advantages:
+- seed values are defined in one file only (rather than multiple `.py` files)
+- if jobs are interrupted or fail for some reason they can be automatically restarted
+- Re-running the workflow with an extra +20 seed values, will not re-run the already completed 100 versions
+- If the aggregation process is modified during development, the workflow up to this point is checkpointed and can be easily re-run without needed to wait ~36h.

 ## Advanced container considerations
 Two things to consider when building containers: